ankane/pretender/README.md

 As an admin, there are times you want to see exactly what another user sees.
 Meet Pretender.

-- Easily to switch between users
+- Easy to switch between users
 - Minimal code changes
 - Plays nicely with Action Cable and auditing tools